appsody/appsody-operator/doc/user-guide.md

 ```

 Use `envFrom` to define all data in a `ConfigMap` or a `Secret` as environment variables in a container.
 Keys from `ConfigMap` or `Secret` resources, become environment variable name in your container.

+### High Availability

+Run multiple instances of your application for high availability using one of the following mechanisms:
+ - specify a static number of instances to run at all times using `replicas` parameter

+    _OR_

+ - configure auto scaling to create (and delete) instances based on resource consumption using the `autoscaling` parameter.
+      - Parameters `autoscaling.maxReplicas` and `resourceConstraints.requests.cpu` MUST be specified for auto scaling.

 ### Persistence